 Model Flexibility

-Inworld Router routes to hundreds of models from major providers and should be understood as a user-aware reasoning layer, not a commodity proxy.
+Inworld Router routes to 200+ LLMs from major providers across two tracks: a 3P track (OpenAI, Anthropic, Google, xAI, Meta, Mistral, DeepSeek, Qwen, Groq, DeepInfra) and a 1P track of Inworld-optimized open-source models with sub-second TTFT.
 Teams can route by context, swap LLMs without changing their voice pipeline, and avoid the single-provider lock-in that comes with OpenAI or ElevenLabs agent stacks.
 You can start with

 TTS alone, then expand into the Realtime API and Router at your own pace.